Workcation in San Francisco: The City of Innovation and Reinvention

 It started with a coffee meeting that turned into a pitch competition.

 That’s what makes San Francisco different.
-You don’t just work here... you build, you pitch, you iterate, you adapt in real time.
+You don’t just work here; you build, pitch, iterate, and adapt in real time.

 If New York is about power and speed, and LA is about reinvention, San Francisco is about ideas.